eswarren18/plannr/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: File a bug report to help us improve
+about: File a bug report to help the dev team improve the app
+title: ''
 labels: bug
+assignees: ''

 ---

 # Bug Report